 Posted November 5th, 2013

 Our new Chem Fatale report finds toxic chemicals commonly used in feminine care products like pads and tampons.
 Unfortunately, because pads and tampons are regulated as “medical devices” and not “personal care products,” companies aren’t required by law to disclose any of the ingredients used in these products.
-We know that Procter & Gamble uses some toxic fragrance chemicals – and we have a right to know what else they’re using in pads and tampons.
+We know that Procter & Gamble, makers of Tampax and Always, uses some toxic fragrance chemicals – and we have a right to know what else they’re using in pads and tampons.

-Toxic chemicals have no place in pads and tampons.
+Toxic chemicals don’t belong in pads and tampons.
 Period.

 Posted July 9th, 2013